hbuurmei/TRACBOT21/_pages/electrical.md

   </div>
 </div>

 The IMU was provided with its own hardware timer (ITimer1) to ensure that its measurements could be processed and integrated with the highest available precision.
-More information on how the IMU measurements were used in the software it provided in the software section.
+More information on how the IMU measurements were used in the software is specified in the Software Design section.